Jack Podlesny

-Jack Morgan Podlesny (born March 16, 2000) is an American football placekicker for the Georgia Bulldogs.
-Nicknamed "Hot Pod," he was named the SEC Special Teams Player of the Year in 2022.
+Jack Morgan Podlesny (born March 16, 2000) is an American football placekicker.
+He played college football at Georgia.
+Nicknamed "Hot Pod", he was named the SEC Special Teams Player of the Year in 2022.

-High school career
+Early life

 Podlesny attended Glynn Academy in Brunswick, Georgia.
 In his senior year, Podlesny converted on nine of his ten field goal tries, while making 49 of his 51 point-after-tries.
 Despite offers from schools such as Georgia Tech, North Carolina, and Michigan, Podlesny walked on at the University of Georgia.

 College career

-In 2018, Podlesny would redshirt, and the following year, he would be the backup to Rodrigo Blankenship.
-In 2020, Podlesny would become Georgia's starting kicker.
+In 2018, Podlesny redshirted, and the following year, he was the backup to Rodrigo Blankenship.
+In 2020, Podlesny became Georgia's starting kicker.
 During the season, Podlesny made 13 field goals out of 16 attempts, while making all of his 38 point-after-tries.
 As a result, Podlesny was named a semi-finalist for the Lou Groza Award.
 During the 2021 Peach Bowl, Podlesny hit a career-long 53-yard go-ahead field goal with 0:03 seconds remaining.
 The kick was the longest field goal in Peach Bowl history and Podlesny was named the game's MVP for his efforts.
 After the game, Podlesny was awarded a scholarship.
 In 2021, Podlesny went 22 of 27 on field goal attempts.
-During the 2022 College Football Playoff National Championship, Podlesny recorded two field goals including a season-high 49-yard field goal in a 33−18 victory.
+During the 2022 College Football Playoff National Championship, Podlesny recorded two field goals including a season-high 49-yard field goal in a 33–18 victory.
 During Podlesny's redshirt senior season, he converted 23 out of 26 field goals, being named the SEC Special Teams Player of the Year and the All-SEC First-Team.

 After Georgia won the 2023 College Football Playoff National Championship, Podlesny played in the 2023 Hula Bowl.